Fábio SamoucoResponsável de Centro email@example.com

 Das Tauchzentrum befindet sich im Hotel Oásis Porto Grande in Mindelo, wo sich der Swimmingpool für Tauchkurse, Shop und Waschstation für die Ausrüstung befindet.
 Das Zentrum liegt in der Nähe der Marina, wo das Boot auf die nächste Tauchfahrt wartet.

-Unsere Kurse werden mit Hilfe der Padi Touch Application durchgeführt.
+Unsere Kurse werden mit Hilfe der Padi eLearning durchgeführt.
 Für weiterführende Erklärungen steht uns ein gemütlicher Bereich im Freien zur Verfügung.

 Im Außenbereich des Zentrums kann die Ausrüstung gewaschen und über Nacht zum Trocknen aufgehängt werden.